 He became the first Peer Specialist hired by US Department of Veterans Affairs for Hunter Holmes McGuire VA Medical Center in Richmond, VA, in June 2013.
 Mike introduced US DHHS SAMHSA Action Planning for Prevention & Recovery (APPR) program for both in-patient and out-patient veteran care until June 2018.

-My name is Dawn Waible.
+My name is Dawn Gressard (previously Waible).
 I was an elementary school teacher in Williamsburg, James City County public schools for six years and three years at the Kensington School in childhood development.
 While I really enjoyed teaching, however, I was a Veteran spouse and understand a lot about the need for support services for them.
 So, I have also been trained for Veteran Advocacy by National Veterans Legal Services as well as employment with the Virginia Department of Veteran Services as an Accredited Veteran Service Representative.
-My purpose and passion lead me to join Beacon Institute to be their project manager for this important new mission preventing Military Suicide.
+I have also been provided with the Courage to Change (Your Thinking) Peer Workforce Training, and have my Peer Navigator Certification.
+My purpose and passion lead me to join Beacon Institute to be their project managerfor our new Reveille; One More Day (Suicide Prevention & Crisis Intervention) Peer Workforce Training and preventing Service Members, Veterans, & Families, Law Enforcement and First Responders Suicide.

 My name is David Littell.
 I have recently moved to Williamsburg from Ohio.
 I am married and have one son and a granddaughter named Emily who is 2 years old.
-I discovered the Warrior Way Wellness Center through a music jam that was held there the last Friday of every month.
-I was told that they needed some volunteers so started sorting through documents and organizing some files.
-I received APPR training and am now going to be a Peer Coach.
+I discovered the Beacon Institute: Veteran Pathways Home when I attended a music jam that is held there the last Friday of every month.
+I was told that they needed some volunteers so started sorting through documents and organizing some files. and then advanced with the Courage to Change (Your Life) Wellness & Resiliency Peer Workforce Training certification as a Peer Coach (Civilian).